-In order to obtain a better idea of the effect of several children waiting for their requests to be satisfied, we ran two experiments: one with the good initial configuration of Figure 8, and the other using a star topology - every non-root node was adjacent to the root at the beginning of the experiment itself.
+two experiments: one with the good initial configuration of Figure 1, and the other using a star topology - every nonroot node was adjacent to the root at the beginning of the experiment itself.
 The maximum sizes of the child-lists were set to 5 and 20, respectively.
 Since the overlay networks were already organized such that there would be little change in their topology as the computation progressed, there was minimal impact of these changes on the overall running time.
-The effect of the size of the child-list was then clearly observed as in Table IX.
-Similar results were observed even when the child-propagation mechanisms were turned off.
+The effect of the size of the child-list were observed even when the child-propagation mechanisms were turned off.